lhbelfanti/benford/README.md

-# benford
+# Benford's Law

-Benford's law validator.
+This repository contains functions to validate if a set of values fits with the Benford's Law.